 American Express claims the benefits of the Card including the Travel Credit and Accor Plus Membership, cover the $1,450 fee.

-At the end of the day, this card is about maximising and utilising points and the opportunity to earn 300,000 Membership Rewards points when you apply, are approved, and meet the minimum spend criteria.
+At the end of the day, this card is about maximising and utilising points and the opportunity to earn up to 200,000 Membership Rewards points when you apply, are approved, and meet the minimum spend criteria.
 Available to new Card Members only.

 Here is a list of great uses for Amex Membership Rewards points to get the creative juices following:

 - East Coast Australia to Perth in Business Class Return on the Qantas A330 for 72,000 Qantas points x 2

 - Sydney to Fiji in Business Class Return on Fiji Airways for 72,000 Qantas points x 2

 - East Coast Australia to Hong Kong in Premium Economy Return with Qantas for 90,000 points x 2